healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 Dishwasher-Safe: No

 The metal base features four sturdy stands equipped with anti-slip pads (+4).
-The base is not detachable from the pan so similarly, it won’t be able to go into the dishwasher (+1).
+The base is not detachable from the pan so the unit cannot go into the dishwasher (+1).

 ### 6.0 - Thermostat